-On completion of the 60 credits candidates will automatically be eligible for a Postgraduate Certificate in Veterinary Business Management award from the University of Liverpool.
-Any candidates who are members of the Royal College of Veterinary Surgeons (MRCVS), or veterinary surgeons who hold an equivalent registerable qualification can then choose whether they wish to graduate or continue their studies towards a Postgraduate Diploma or MSc in Veterinary Professional Studies.
+On completion of the 60 credits students will automatically be eligible for a Postgraduate Certificate in Veterinary Business Management award from the University of Liverpool.
+Any students who are members of the Royal College of Veterinary Surgeons (MRCVS), or veterinary surgeons who hold an equivalent registerable qualification can then choose whether they wish to graduate or continue their studies towards a Postgraduate Diploma or MSc in Veterinary Professional Studies.

-Assessment for the four core modules is also approved by the RCVS and successful attainment of these modules can contribute towards achievement of the RCVS Certificate in Advanced Veterinary Practice (CertAVP).
+Assessment for the four core modules is also approved by the RCVS and successful attainment of these modules can contribute up to 40 credits towards achievement of the RCVS Certificate in Advanced Veterinary Practice (CertAVP).